A glimpse of what we have been up to...

 Our latest Impact Report for Project Stree is out, demonstrating our progress in empowering rural women through education, training, and community engagement.

 Our Focus Areas

 Project Stree strives to increase access to proper menstrual hygiene to women and girls in rural India to help minimize the risk for preventable diseases, reduce barriers to attending school, and increase self-confidence and self-worth.

 Project Stree aims to destigmatize menstruation through educational workshops to tackle the taboo and empower women and girls in rural India to achieve their goals and ambitions without feeling limited by their natural bodily processes.

 Project Stree hopes to empower women and girls to love and understand their bodies.
 We want to inspire them to be able to gain the confidence to pass on menstrual education to others, allowing Project Stree’s mission to be sustainable.

-Project Stree is working to destigmatize menstruation by raising awareness on college campuses across the country. our team has been collaborating with several universities to hold different events to tackle the taboo surrounding women's health.
+Project Stree is working to destigmatize menstruation by raising awareness on college campuses across the country.
+Our team has been collaborating with several universities (MCPHS, Rutgers, Northeastern, Seton Hall, Stony Brook) to hold different events to tackle the taboo surrounding women's health.

-one of Project Stree’s main goals is to tackle the stigma surrounding women’s health and our ambassador program does just that! we have almost forty college ambassadors from around the US that are passionate about women empowerment and menstrual equality. they are raising awareness about period poverty on their campus through fundraisers, events, and their social media. if you are interested in becoming an ambassador for Project Stree, follow us on our social media to be notified when we recruit for fall 2021.
+One of our main goals is to tackle the stigma surrounding women’s health and our ambassador program does just that!
+We have over 40 college ambassadors from around the US that are passionate about women empowerment and menstrual equality.
+They are raising awareness about period poverty on their campus through fundraisers, events, and social media.
+If you are interested in becoming an ambassador for Project Stree, follow us on our social media to be notified when we recruit next.